-- On entry Bentley Wood High School, parents should inform the School Welfare Officer via the Medical Information and Consent form of details relating to the diabetes of their child, together with clear guidance on the usage of medication. - The School expects that parents will ensure their child is confident in taking responsibility for the management of their diabetes including injecting insulin and for providing the relevant medication and emergency rations. - Parents are responsible for ensuring medication if required, is supplied, in date and replaced as necessary.
+- On entry to Bentley Wood High School, parents should inform the Senior Welfare Officer via the medical information and consent form of details relating to the diabetes of their child, together with clear guidance on the usage of medication. - The school expects that parents will ensure their child is confident in taking responsibility for the management of their diabetes including injecting insulin and for providing the relevant medication and emergency rations. - Parents are responsible for ensuring medication if required, is supplied, in date and replaced as necessary.

-The medical staff responsibilities:
+The medical staff's responsibilities:

-- Once a student has been diagnosed with diabetes the medical staff should ensure the parent completes a care plan with clear guidance on the usage of medication and emergency supplies. - A discussion should take place between the medical staff, parents and student, preferably prior to entry to the School, so they can discuss the health care plan and the individual student needs in school. - Parent should be asked to provide details of their child's Diabetes Nurse Specialist (DNS) and permission obtained for the School Welfare Officer to liaise with the DNS - The medical staff will keep an up to date list of students with diabetes within the student's Medical Conditions section on SIMS for all teachers to check before going on school trips. - In collaboration with the School, the medical staff will make sure students with diabetes, if necessary, be allowed access to carbohydrates in lessons in order to prevent hypoglycaemic attacks; and will make central access available for emergency rations and medication.
+- Once a student has been diagnosed with diabetes, the medical staff should ensure the parent completes a care plan with clear guidance on the usage of medication and emergency supplies. - A discussion should take place between the medical staff, parents and students, preferably prior to entry to the school, so they can discuss the healthcare plan and the individual student's needs in school. - Parents should be asked to provide details of their child's Diabetes Nurse Specialist (DNS) and permission obtained for the Senior Welfare Officer to liaise with the DNS - The medical staff will keep an up-to-date list of students with diabetes within the student's medical conditions section on Arbor for all teachers to check before going on school trips. - In collaboration with the school, the medical staff will make sure students with diabetes, if necessary, be allowed access to carbohydrates in lessons in order to prevent hypoglycaemic attacks; and will make central access available for emergency rations and medication.

-- Medication must be kept in a lockable cupboard within the medical room office.
-Spare, clearly labelled, in date Insulin may be kept in the medical room fridge which is also within the medical room office.
-A file, clearly marked with the student's name should contain a copy of their individual health care plan and any other medication that might be used. - It is essential that medical staff follow the Health and Safety Policy for the storage and disposal of needles and that the School has a sharps box for the purpose. - Teaching staff and First Aiders should be informed of all students who are diabetic and be aware of the signs to prevent hypoglycaemic attacks. - The welfare staff will dispose of any medication not collected by the parent/carer at the end of the summer term.
+- Medication must be kept safe within the medical room office.
+Spare, clearly labelled, in-date insulin may be kept in the medical room fridge which is also within the medical room office.
+A file, clearly marked with the student's name should contain a copy of their individual healthcare plan and any other medication that might be used. - It is essential that medical staff follow the Health and Safety Policy for the storage and disposal of needles and that the school has a sharps box for the purpose. - Teaching staff and first aiders should be informed of all students who are diabetic and be aware of the signs to prevent hypoglycaemic attacks. - The welfare staff will dispose of any medication not collected by the parent/carer at the end of the summer term.